Kaz-W/lawmaker-addon/README.md

 - Scotland (Profiles recorded for all Members of Scottish Parliament) <a href = "https://download-directory.github.io/?url=https://github.com/Kaz-W/lawmaker-addon/tree/main/Scotland"> (download)</a>

 ## Interested in extending the countries covered by "Who is...?"?
-Read the README on contributing <a href = "https://github.com/Kaz-W/lawmaker-addon/tree/main/contributing">here</a>.
+Read the README guide on contributing <a href = "https://github.com/Kaz-W/lawmaker-addon/tree/main/contributing">here</a>.

 ## How to install
 This browser extensions currently supports Chrome and Firefox.